matplotlib/matplotlib/doc/users/next_whats_new/streamplot_multiple_arrows.rst

 .. plot::
     :include-source: true
     :alt: One chart showing a streamplot.
-Each streamline has a three arrows.
+Each streamline has three arrows.

     import matplotlib.pyplot as plt
     import numpy as np